European-XFEL/Karabo/doc/library/interfaces.rst

 will always stop the motion coming from the same mechanical direction.
 This means that it could be possible to ask the motor to go a little bit after the desired position and then to return to the desired position.
-The attribute value is the number of steps the motor will pass the desired position if it arrives from the “wrong” direction.
+The attribute value is the distance (in physical units) the motor will pass the desired position if it arrives from the “wrong” direction.
 This is a signed value.
 If the sign is positive, this means that the authorized direction to stop the motion is the increasing motor position direction.
 If the sign is negative, this means that the